dvrpc/ipd/docs/index.md

 individual_replicate <- num %>% select(-ESTIMATE)
 ```

 Compute the variance replicate for the count.
-GEOIDs are stored as `id` to be re-appended to the MOEs after they are calculate-
+GEOIDs are stored as `id` to be re-appended to the MOEs after they are calculated.
 <br>

 ```r